elias-jhsph/jammy-chromedriver-python-r/README.md

 # rocker-python
-Debian docker with R by rocker and python 3.11 added with specific R packages and Python modules included
+Ubuntu 22.04 LTS docker with R and python 3.11 added with specific R packages and Python modules included